spacegondar/spacegondar/README.md

 ### Glad to see you here!
+💻 About Me

-The main topics that I am passionate about in software are data analytics and cloud technologies
+👽   The main topics that I am passionate about in software are data analytics and cloud technologies.

+🎓   Graduate Menagement İnformation Systems at Beykent University.

+👜   Currently I am a Software Developer Student at Kofana Bootcamp.

+👩‍💻   Currently learning more about C#, JavaScript and Salesforce.

 <br/>